-PLANNED INTERVENTIONS Backlog Progress Made Key Challenges Interventions Total number of households served against total number of households Total number of households remaining to be served.
-To provide 1183 connections.
-All households will not have access to electricity by 2013 if ESKOM do not provide funds for backlog There are 32731 households and 31548 are served Lack of funds Eskom is service provider outside Marble Hall and have to rely on them to improve infrastructure Eskom to provide for outstanding connections at Makgatle A,Malebitsa and Matlala-A-Ramoshebo
+PLANNED INTERVENTIONS Backlog Progress Made Key Challenges Interventions Total number of households served against total number of households Total number of households To provide 1183 connections.
+All households will not have access to electricity by 2013 if ESKOM do not provide There are 33326 households and 32143 are served Lack of funds Eskom is service provider outside Marble Hall and have Eskom to provide for outstanding connections at Makgatle A,Malebitsa remaining to be served. funds for backlog to rely on them to and Matlala-A- Ramoshebo